zelacerda/chatpoker/README.md

 # chatpoker
 A terminal-based video poker game written in Python.

+## About chatpoker

-This game implements the ["Jacks or Better"](https://en.wikipedia.org/wiki/Video_poker#Jacks_or_Better) video poker version and runs entirely on terminal, with some nice colors and simple graphics.
+The game implements the ["Jacks or Better"](https://en.wikipedia.org/wiki/Video_poker#Jacks_or_Better) video poker version and runs entirely on terminal, with some nice colors and simple graphics.

 ![Game Screen](./assets/screen.png)

-## Requisites
+## Requirements

-**chatpoker** was only tested on my machine (Linux with Manjaro distro) with Python 3.10.9 version, but probably will work on previous versions.
+**chatpoker** was only tested on my machine (Linux Manjaro distro) using Python 3.10.9, but probably will work on another versions and operating systems.

 A terminal compatible with ANSI escape code and UFT-8 font is necessary to render colors and suit symbols used in the cards (♣ ♥ ♠ ♦).

-Since the game not uses third party libraries, you don't need any virtual environment neither `requirements.txt` file.
+Since the game not uses third party libraries, you don't need any Python virtual environment neither a `requirements.txt` file.
 Just clone this repo, run the `poker.py` file on terminal and have fun :)

 ```
 git clone https://github.com/zelacerda/chatpoker.git